bitcoincashbch/bitcoin-cash/README.md

 # Bitcoin Cash Protocol Development

-Below is a highlighted list of protocol development projects completed on the Bitcoin Cash blockchain.
+Below is a highlighted list of protocol developments completed on the Bitcoin Cash blockchain.
 This is not an all-inclusive list.
-You can see a full list of [BCH developments here](https://cash.coin.dance/development).
+You can see a full list of [BCH developments here](https://cash.coin.dance/development) which includes not yet completed proposals and projects.

 * [ASERT Difficulty Adjustment Algorithm](https://upgradespecs.bitcoincashnode.org/2020-11-15-asert/)
 * [Default to 32MB blocks](https://github.com/Bitcoin-ABC/bitcoin-abc/commit/699f4b867318486b915bd2d3b2102fb49ec652f1#diff-cbe22f30d7e480617350ef6ceca97d0c)